pieterblok/pointraft/README.md

 <br/><br/>

 ## Dataset
 A subset of our dataset is publicly available at [3DPotatoTwin](https://huggingface.co/datasets/UTokyo-FieldPhenomics-Lab/3DPotatoTwin).
 Download and unzip the dataset locally to reproduce our training and testing procedures.
-The partial point clouds (in .ply format) should be organized as follows:
+The partial point clouds (in .ply format) and the csv files should be organized as follows:

     ./data/
     |-- 3DPotatoTwin/